 Here’s What Will Happen When You Visit The Vet

 Once the urine is collected, the vet will run tests on it, including viewing it under a microscope to look for bacteria and/or crystals.
-If crystals are seen, this would indicate that the cat has bladder stones.
-Alternatively, the veterinarian might want to send the urine sample off to a laboratory for testing.
+Alternatively, the veterinarian may send the urine sample off to a laboratory for testing.

-A culture and sensitivity test can reveal if bacteria is present and also tell the vet exactly what type of bacteria it is.
+A culture and sensitivity test can reveal if bacteria is present and also tell the vet exactly what type of bacteria it is and which antibiotic is most likely to be successful in treating it.
 This is important because different bacteria respond to different antibiotics.
-Knowing the exact bacteria that is causing your cat’s UTI means the treatment will be successful.

-If the veterinarian suspects your cat has bladder stones, he might recommend x-rays to look at the bladder.
-Depending on any other symptoms your cat may be showing, the vet may also recommend blood work.
+If the veterinarian suspects your cat has bladder stones, x-rays may be recommended to confirm their presence.
+Depending on the symptoms your cat is showing, the vet may also recommend blood work.

 Treatment Usually Involves Antibiotics And Pain Relief